 Tuna Poke Lettuce Cups

 Furikake is an Asian seasoning blend used for rice, fish and vegetables.
 It is a combination of nori, bonita flakes and sesame seeds.
-It is slightly salty from the bonita flakes but tastes amazing.
+Some versions include sugar too.
+The bonita flakes add a slightly salty fishy taste which I really enjoy.
 I highly recommend adding this to your spice pantry.
 It’s delicious!

 This recipe makes 5-6 servings.
-The nutritional information includes the ahi tuna, avocado, spicy mayonnaise, and rice.
+The nutritional information includes the ahi tuna poke only.
 Perfect as an appetizer or as a light, healthy dinner.
 Please see below for nutritional information.

-Store any leftovers in an airtight container in the refrigerator for two to three days.
+Store any leftovers in an airtight container in the refrigerator for up to two days.
 Enjoy chilled, do not heat.
 Looking for more ahi tuna recipes?
-Try this sesame encrusted tuna with spicy mango salsa, they’re loaded with flavor and easy to make.

 Tuna Poke Lettuce Cups